dkirkby/CodeNames/README.md

 Code is currently developed and tested using python 2.7.
 The following external packages are required, and all available via pip:
- - wikipedia: interact with the wikimedia API.
+ - pywikibot: interact with the wikimedia API.
  - nltk: Natural language tool kit.
  - gensim: Learn word vector embeddings from a large corpus text.